willyfh/lightning-hydra-boilerplate/README.md

 ### **3️⃣ Evaluate a Model**

-If you need to run evaluation independently on a specific checkpoint and dataset split (train, val, or test), use the evaluation script:
+If you need to run evaluation independently on a specific checkpoint and dataset split (val or test), use the evaluation script:

 ```bash
 poetry run python src/eval.py eval_split=test ckpt_path=/path/to/checkpoint.ckpt